 A tragedy occurred in the parish; it was in 1957, the woods opposite Lincombe Barn, in Overndale Road, were the scene of an air disaster when a Britannia aircraft, on test from Filton, crashed with the loss of 15 lives.
 The barn was part of Lincombe Farm (now demolished) until the 1920s when it became a dwelling house.
 It was converted to its present community use in 1970 as Downend Folk House, where the Downend Local History Society holds its meetings.
 The society publishes various books on the parish history and also has re-printed Rev. Arthur Emlyn-Jones’ book “Our Parish: Mangotsfield and Downend” first published in 1899.
 The society has its website – www.downendlhs.org.uk

 My two-times great grandfather, Robert PLASTER, the son John1 & Amy PLASTER of Downend, was baptised in Mangotsfield church in 1835, and in his married life his family lived in Pear Tree Cottage (now demolished) behind the Hebron Chapel in Staple Hill.
 Amy’s father Robert MARSH was buried in 1851 in Downend church.
 All my four paternal great grandparents are buried in Mangotsfield Cemetery.
 One of them, Flora ROGERS was born in one of Bromley Heath Cottages, where my two and three times great grandparents George & Isabella ROGERS2 and Enoch & Elizabeth ORGAN3 lived from 1854 to early 1920’s.
 They had to move out, when the farmer BRIDGMAN bought the cottages for his workmen.
 The cottages still exist and are surrounded by modern houses.
 My paternal grandmother was born in Cleeve Wood Lodge, where her father Elias TOWILL was head gardener for Cleeve Wood House.
-The lodge (sometimes mistakenly called the Turnpike Cottage) is opposite to Cleeve Mill, which is now a private house and was once used as Cleeve Tea Gardens.
+The lodge (formerly a Turnpike Cottage) is opposite to Cleeve Mill, which is now a private house and was once used as Cleeve Tea Gardens.
 She was shown in its old postcards as a little girl in early Edwardian days.
 My paternal grandparents lived in the former Cave’s estate in Downend, and my parents live in the former BRIDGMAN’s Cleeve Hill Farm estate in Bromley Heath.
 Therefore, I have family history connections to the parish, where I was born and raised.

 1. John Plaster originated from Churchill Batch – see my article ‘My Parish – Churchill’ in journal no. 122 (Dec.
 2005)